 - 1. Power-off the computer. - 2.
-Insert the Flash diskette into diskette drive A. - 3.
-Power-on the computer. - Follow the instructions on the screen to complete the flash (BIOS) update procedure. - 5.
-Machine type and serial number, if required.
+Insert the Flash diskette into diskette drive A. - Power-on the computer. - 4.
+Follow the instructions on the screen to complete the flash (BIOS) update procedure.

 Setup Utility

 The Setup Utility lets you view and change important information about the computer and its hardware.